Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model

-Moreover, there are three key constants that arise: $\xi$ denotes the strength of the thermal water flux, $\eta$ is the strength of the freshwater flux and $\zeta$ is the ratio between the thermal and freshwater-restoring timescales \cite{dijkstra2005low}.
-We also note that when $T$ $>$ $S$, we say that the model is in a thermal-driven (TH) state, while $T$ $<$ $S$ indicates a saline-driven (SA) state.
-This model possesses two main modes of stability in the form of monostability (one stable equilibrium value) or bistability (two stable equilibria and a saddle which determine the basins of attraction, with the two equilibria in opposite states).
-Furthermore, it is possible that some very special cases of stability may occur; for instance for particular combinations of parameters there can be two stable equilibrium with one of these on the $T$ $=$ $S$ line with a basin of attraction that consists a single point, that is itself.
+in which the variable $t$ is a suitably dimensionless time and $\dot{[]}$ refers to the time derivative.
+Three key constants arise: $\xi$ and $\eta$ represent the constant rates of forcing of $T$ and $S$, while $\zeta$ is a dimensionless ratio of the thermal and salinity timescales.
+We also remark that when $T$ $>$ $S$, we say that the model is in a thermal-driven (TH) state, while $T$ $<$ $S$ indicates a saline-driven (SA) state \cite{dijkstra2005low}.
+This model possesses two principal modes of stability: one occurs in the form of monostability (one stable equilibrium) while the alternative is bistability (two stable equilibria and a saddle which determine the basins of attraction).
+In the bistable case, one equilibrium is in the TH state while the other is in the SA state.
+Furthermore, it is possible that some very special cases of stability may occur; for instance, for particular combinations of parameters there can be two stable equilibria with one of these on the $T$ $=$ $S$ line whose basin of attraction consists of a single point - itself.

-The L63 system was forwarded in \cite{lorenz1963deterministic} as a simple model of atmospheric convection that relates various physical properties of a two-dimensional layer that is warmed from below and cooled from above.
-With certain choices of parameters, the model can create the chaotic signal that is arguably the most famous example of its type in the field.
-The model is simply given by:
+The L63 system was proposed in \cite{lorenz1963deterministic} as a simple model of atmospheric convection that relates various physical properties of a two-dimensional layer that is warmed from below and cooled from above.
+With certain choices of parameters, the model can create the chaotic attractor that is arguably the most famous example of its type.
+The model is given by